Vyral/base-template/_posts/2018-12-18-youll-want-to-buy-or-list-your-home-sooner-than-you-thought.md

 enclosure:
 pullquote: >-
-  It may come as a shock to you that, from our findings, the best time to list and capture top dollar on the sale of your home is mid- to late January.
+  It may come as a shock to you that, from our findings, the best time to list and capture top dollar on the sale of your home is mid-to-late January.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false